AgoraIO/Tools/DynamicKey/AgoraDynamicKey/README.md

 This page describes the authentication mechanism used by the Agora SDK, as well as providing the related code for generating AccessToken (v2.1.0) or Dynamic Key (v2.0.2 or earlier).

+For users who want a quick deployable sample server to test with, please look at [here](https://github.com/AgoraIO-Community/TokenServer-nodejs)

 ## AccessToken